The Flight of Dragons: Reception

-Distribution
+Home media

 Various VHS editions of the film have been released since its debut in 1982.
 There was also a LaserDisc release from which some VHS copies were produced.
 The LaserDisc release was made by PolyGram Video in the United Kingdom, and there was also a Betamax release.
 In 1996, Warner Home Video released the film as part of the Warner Bros.
-Classic Tales VHS series, which is also available in Australia one year later.
+Classic Tales VHS series, which was also available in Australia one year later.
 The Warner Archive Collection released the film on DVD on November 17, 2009.
 In December 2017, Warner Archive announced that they would be releasing the film on Blu-ray in 2018.
+The Blu-ray was released on January 16, 2018.
+The Blu-ray has the film in widescreen and has the original 4x3 standard definition version as a special feature.

 Soundtrack

 The original score was composed by Maury Laws.
 The film's theme song, also entitled "The Flight of Dragons", was written and composed by Jules Bass and Maury Laws, and performed by Don McLean.
 An official soundtrack was never released.
-However, Disney multi Emmy Award-winning film and television composer Carl Johnson did recreate several tracks from the animation for the live-action adaptation.
-Though the film was put on hiatus, 3 of the completed tracks were released online.